Can I Sue for Foreign Objects Left Behind During Surgery?

 Medical mistakes occur at alarming rates in the United States.
 Johns Hopkins researchers estimate that as many as 250,000 people are killed each year due to medical errors and that millions more are injured and survive these mistakes.
 Some of the scariest mistakes that can occur happened during surgery.
 Due to the nature of the surgery itself, any mistake can lead to detrimental health effects or death for victims.

 When a foreign object gets left behind and somebody after surgery is complete, this is considered a “never event.”
 Aptly named, never events are things that should absolutely not occur during surgery.
-Unfortunately, the following objects can be left behind inside of a person during a surgery:
+Unfortunately, the following objects can be left behind inside of a person during surgery:

 When an object is left behind in a person during surgery, this is most certainly going to be a case of medical malpractice.
 In these cases, somebody messed up.
 This could be the surgeon, the nurses involved in the case, or any other member of the medical team that was present inside the operating room.